l-etabli/kanboard-etabli/README.md

-# Greenwing
+# Kanboard Etabli

 <hr>

-Greenwing is a kanboard beautify theme with modern design.
+Etabli is a kanboard beautify theme with modern design.

 What is Kanboard?
 Kanboard is project management software that focuses on the Kanban methodology.
 You can access to Kanboard repository following this link: